If you don’t see an answer to your question below, feel free to contact me.

 The short answer is: I don’t.

-The longer and more complete answer is: I don’t make money directly from my blog, generally, but it serves as a means of communicating with my audience, sharing valuable things, and then hopefully, over time, showing people enough of my work that they’re interested in perhaps picking up a book or attending a talk.
+The longer and more complete answer is: I don’t make money directly from my blog, but it serves as a means of communicating with my audience, who are then able to get a taste for my work, and who may, as a result, decide to pick up one of my books or attend a conference at which I’m speaking.

-It’s a slower-burn means of making a living, certainly, but it’s one I feel good about.
-I wouldn’t be able to say the same if I was bombarding folks with marketing messages or slamming them with blinking ads from entities selling widgets to people who don’t need them.
+It’s a slower-burn means of making a living, but it’s one I feel good about.
+I wouldn’t be able to say the same if I bombarded folks with marketing messages or overwhelmed them with blinking ads promoting widgets they don’t need.

 Will you come speak at my conference/event/school/business?